 The journey to Everest Base Camp has more up and down elevation gain which probably makes it a bit of a challenge – physically and mentally.
 It is certainly not for those who do not have a certain fitness level and it will also take a much longer time.
 In terms of altitude, Annapurna Base Camp (4,130m) is lower as compared to Everest Base Camp (5,380m) by about 4000 feet difference so it will be a more suitable choice for people having difficulties coping with altitude or cold since the Everest Base Camp trek will be colder and drier due to the higher altitude.

 The trek starts from Kathmandu to Pokhara with a drive of about 6 hours followed by a 2-hour taxi or jeep ride to Kimche where you will spend your first night before starting towards Annapurna Base Camp.
 The next day, we will start our journey towards Annapurna Base Camp via passing Ghandhurk which is one of the popular tourist villages offering views of Annapurna South and Machhapuchhre.
-This trek passes through beautiful Gurung villages, terraced farmlands, rhododendron forest, cascading waterfalls before ending back in Pokhara which is one of the beautiful city and the second largest city in Nepal.
+This trek passes through beautiful Gurung villages, terraced farmlands, rhododendron forest, cascading waterfalls before ending back in Pokhara which is one of the beautiful cities and the second-largest city in Nepal.

 If you are short on time and find that 7 days is still too long, the Poon Hill Trek is another great alternative.
 It can be done in as little as 3 days offering amazing views of the Annapurna Range.
 Most treks to Annapurna Base Camp include Poon Hill and lengthen the trekking duration by several days.
 However, if you want to skip Poon Hill and do just the Annapurna Base Camp trek, let us know so we can cater to your needs and shorten the itinerary by a few days.

 After your arrival in Kathmandu, our representatives at the airport will transfer you to your hotel and help you with checking in.